Class of 2025

 Class of 2023

-Matthew Califano is a student at Craftsbury Academy in Craftsbury Common, Vermont.
+Matthew Califano is a sophomore at Yale College.
+He is a graduate of Craftsbury Academy in Craftsbury Common, Vermont.
 Matthew was named a 2023 Vermont Presidential Scholar in the Arts and has won numerous awards for his writing, including first prize in the Dorset Theatre Festival Young Playwrights Competition, the Scholastic National Medal, and the NCTE Achievement Award in Writing First Class.
 Matthew is particularly interested in the lessons to be learned from the legal and economic policies of the ancient world.
 He is a member of the National Junior Classical League’s (NJCL) Latin and Greek Honor Societies and has won multiple gold medals on each of NJCL’s exams on National Roman Civilization, Hellenic Civilization, Classical Etymology, Latin Vocabulary, and Mythology.
 He is also a four-time National Latin Exam gold medalist and is a recipient of the Lillie B. Hamilton Award for the highest ranking student at NJCL’s annual convention.

 Matthew serves as a teacher’s assistant for his school’s freshman English courses and volunteers with the Vermont Institute of Natural Science.
 He serves as a mentor for Americorps’ DREAM Program and as a member of its Vermont Advisory Board.
 He has received the President’s Volunteer Service Award gold medal, the Congressional Award’s bronze medal, a Daughters of the American Revolution Youth Citizenship Award, and the University of Vermont’s Citizen-Scholar Book Award.
 Matthew has won multiple cross country and track state championships in Vermont and recently qualified for the 2024 New York City Marathon.
 In addition, he has won gold medals for track at the AAU/USATF National Championships and in rowing at the US Rowing Indoor Nationals.
 Matthew is the son of Dr. Anca Rosca and Richard Califano.

-Kendall Gee is a student at Lebanon Trail High School in Frisco, Texas.
+Kendall Gee is a sophomore at Stanford University.
+She is a graduate of Lebanon Trail High School in Frisco, Texas.
 Kendall’s interest in policy and government led her to work as a project coordinator for the Institute for Youth in Policy and serve as a student attorney on the Collin County Teen Court, where she has helped more than 250 teens.
 In addition, she dedicates time to the Local Good Center, where she teaches classes to those seeking citizenship, and was selected for the Congressional Youth Advisory Council.

 Kendall enjoys pursuing interests in both history and business.
 She is a Citizen Bee State Champion, a two-time qualifier for the National U.S. History Bee, a runner-up in the RoundPier Investment Competition, and a DECA International Champion in Marketing Management Team Decision Making.
 In her community, Kendall has served as her Scouts BSA troop’s senior patrol leader and participated in the MENA-USA Empowering Resilient Girls Exchange.
 She has also been recognized as a Congressional Gold Medalist, a Dallas/Fort Worth World Affairs Council 20 Under 20 honoree, and a President’s Volunteer Service Gold Award recipient.
 Kendall founded a chapter of the Junior World Affairs Council at her school.
 Her chapter packed nearly 10,000 meals for people in Ukraine and Guatemala.
 She is the senior vice president of the orchestra, the president of National Honor Society, and the mascot on the varsity cheerleading team.
 Kendall is the daughter of Jennifer and Brian Gee.